Time-Saving Dog Kennel Tips

 - Water automation with nipple waterers is a great time-saver.
 The water pipes run outside the containment and the nipple sticks through the pen.
 Fresh water is only a lick away and care for the system is minimal.

 - Being prepared with an emergency kit saves you the trouble of running for products.
 This also saves time and lives!
-Must-haves include dry electrolytes to bottle feed a litter or put in front of a sick adult.
+Must-haves include dry electrolytes such as Breeder's Edge Puppy Lyte to bottle feed a litter or put in front of a sick adult.
 Your kit should also include tissue glue for any cut you need to seal.
 Other items such as syringes, wraps and antibiotics are also convenient to have on hand.
 It is not an emergency if you have the products to fix the issue.

 Thinking outside the box, you can save yourself valuable time.
 Try implementing some of these tips in your facility and see how much time you can save!
 Let us know if you have other time-saving tips.